 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

-During the baby carrying & breastfeeding classes, our osteopath will teach you:
+During the baby carrying & breastfeeding course in London our osteopath will teach you

 - How to properly carry your baby in a way that protects your baby’s natural posture and physiology, in your daily life and without any assistance

 - How to properly carry your baby with a scarf

 - How to properly carry your baby with a baby carrier